-Experiences and qualifications of the Board members in office on the date of this document Marc de Garidel Chairman of the Board of Directors Nationality: French Shares owned: 138,501 Voting rights: 277,002 Committees: Biography a nd experience Innovation and Development Committee - Specialty Care (Chairman) Innovation and Development Committee - Consumer HealthCare (Chairman) Date of birth: 16 March 1958 Date of 1st appointment: 22 November 2010 Last renewal date: Marc de Garidel joined Ipsen as Chairman and Chief Executive Officer in November 2010.
+Marc de Garidel Chairman of the Board of Directors Nationality: French Shares owned: 138,501 Voting rights: 277,002 Committees: Biography and experience Innovation and Development Committee - Specialty Care (Chairman) Innovation and Development Committee - Consumer HealthCare (Chairman) Date of birth: 16 March 1958 Date of 1st appointment: 22 November 2010 Last renewal date: Marc de Garidel joined Ipsen as Chairman and Chief Executive Officer in November 2010.
 He has been the Ipsen Chairman of the Board of Directors since July 2016.
 Marc de Garidel is Chief Executive Officer and Director of CinCor Pharma Inc. since July 2021.
 He was previously Chief Executive Officer and Director of AZTherapies between 1 October 2020 and 6 May 2021.
 He was before that Chief Executive Officer and Director of Corvidia Therapeutics, Inc. which was sold to Novo Nordisk in July 2020.
 Marc de Garidel started his career with the group Eli Lilly and pursued at Amgen, from 1995 to 2010, with increasing responsibility positions in the U.S. and Europe.
 Marc de Garidel is Director of Claris Biotherapeutics since July 2020.
-Previously, he was Director of several biotechnology companies, including Vice Chairman of the Board of Directors of Vifor Pharma (Switzerland) between May 2017 and 2018 (formerly Galenica), of which he was member of the Board since 2015.
+Previously, he was Director of Several biotechnology companies, including Vice Chairman of the Board of Directors of Vifor Pharma (Switzerland) between May 2017 and 2018 (formerly Galenica), of which he was member of the Board since 2015.
 Marc de Garidel is a graduate from the French Engineering School ESTP and has an Executive MBA from Harvard Business School.
-28 May 2019 Positions and fund ctions currently held Term of office: 2023 Shareholders' Meeting Within the Ipsen Group or its main shareholders: Outside the Ip shareholders: sen Group or its main Listed company: • Ipsen S.A.
-(France), Chairman of the Board of Directors Listed compar None ny: Non listed company: • Highrock S.àr.I.
-(Luxembourg), advisor • Beech Tree S.A.
-(Luxembourg), advisor Officer and D ma, Inc. (USA), Chief Executive
+28 May 2019 Positions and func tions currently held Term of office: 2023 Shareholders' Meeting Within the Ipsen Group or its main shareholders: Outside the Ipsen Group or its main shareholders: Listed company: Ipsen S.A.
+(France), Chairman of the Board of Directors Listed compare None ny: Non listed company: Highrock S.àr.I.
+(Luxembourg), advisor Beech Tree S.A.
+(Luxembourg), advisor Non listed company: CinCor Pharma, Inc. (USA), Chief Executive Officer and Director Claris Biotherapeutics, Inc. (USA), Director Positions previously held that expired during the last five years Vifor Pharma GmbH (formerly Galenica) (Switzerland), Director ar of the Board of Directors Vifor (formerly Galenica) (France), Director G5 Santé (France), Chairman and spokesperson Filière des Industries et Technologies de Santé (France), Vice Precommittee Vectorlab GmbH (Switzerland), Chairman Ipsen SA (France), Chairman and Chief Executive Officer until 18 Ipsen Pharma SAS (France), Chairman Suraypharm SAS (France), Chairman Mayroy SA (Luxembourg), advisor Cordivia Therapeutics, Inc. (USA), Chief Executive Officer and director President of the Strategic 18 July 2016